scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Bludgeoning

 Cause a plant to attack or grapple a nearby creature you can see.
 Choose a location in range to grow a plant, or take control of a small or larger plant within 10 tiles.
-The plant grows a bramble whip with _Reach 1_ it can use to attack creatures.
-You may use the plant to make an attack or grapple action using your spellcasting roll for the attack.
-On hit they take 2 wound dice in bludgeoning damage.
+The plant grows a bramble whip with _Reach 2_ it can use to attack a creature.
+Make a spellcasting roll against the creatures defense.
+On hit they take 0/2 in bludgeoning damage.
+Medium or smaller creatures are grappled until the end of their next turn on a critical.

 The plant lasts for 1 minute after which it withers or returns to its original shape.

-Add a wound die for every level cast above cantrip.
+Add 0/1 in bludgeoning damage for every level cast above cantrip.

 ### First Level